How is Zeffy free?

 2. About us page

-The ‘About Us’ page delves a bit deeper into your mission, history, vision, values, and key people involved.
-Engaging visuals and storytelling elevate the journey and help visitors connect with your organization.
+The ‘About Us' page delves a bit deeper into your mission, history, vision, values, and key people involved.
+Engaging visuals and storytelling elevate the journey and help visitors form an emotional connection with your organization.

 3. Program and services page

 If your organization has notable programs and services, inform visitors about them.
-Create a simple but informative page to provide the necessary details to supporters.
+Create a short, sweet, informative page to provide the necessary details to supporters.

 Avoid relying too much on text; instead, convey the activities using high-quality images, short program descriptions, and videos.

 Include impact stories, inspiring donor stories, and case studies to show the real difference made to the community.
-Make sure the contact and enrollment information is easy to find.
+Make sure the contact and enrollment information is easy to find, and don’t forget your call to action or donation buttons.

 4. Contact us page